jayoharedee/comp1231/labs/week-04/index.md

 }
 ```

-Whiles, I haven't seen to many of them in the wild, a `for, forEach, map of filter` is more commonly used but you will still be tested on whiles and they're important to understand.
+Whiles, I haven't seen too many of them in the wild, a `for, forEach, map` or  `filter` is more commonly used but you will still be tested on whiles and they're important to understand.
 WIth the knowledge gained, you can develop a better understanding of looping which makes your life easier.

 # Do While

-`do..while`'s are kind of like a while statement, you still pass a condition to a keyword called `while` but you explicitly tell that machine what to *do* with another special keyword in the JavaScript language.
-This is known as `do` and can be used in concjunction with while so the `do` tasks have an end and a beginning to know when to stop.
+`do...while`'s are kind of like a while statement, you still pass a condition to a keyword called `while` but you explicitly tell that machine what to *do* with another special keyword in the JavaScript language.
+This is known as `do` and can be used in conjunction with while so the `do` tasks have an end and a beginning to know when to stop.
+Thus, preventing infinite loops.

 ```js
 // basic do while